forcedotcom/salesforcedx-vscode/.github/PULL_REQUEST_TEMPLATE.md

----
-name: "Bug Fix"
-about: ""
-title: "bug:<description should be reviewed by technical writer>"
-labels: ""
-assignees: ""

----
+PR title should follow the pattern: <keyword>(optional scope): <description>.
+If this is a feat/fix, add the technical writer as a reviewer to the PR.

-## What does this PR do?
+### What does this PR do?

 ### What issues does this PR fix or reference?
 #<Insert GitHub Issue>, @<Insert GUS WI>@